jfields4733/Jordan/Drawings/README.md

 The Mealy causes inputs to bypass the registers and directly influence the output.
-This is used primarily in serial communications such as USB, Ethernet, CanBus, wifi, xbee, bluetooth, etc. Without this there would be more video with sound out of sync with the video because of different compression and error correction techniques.
+This is used primarily in serial communications such as USB, Ethernet, CanBus, wifi, xbee, bluetooth, etc. Without this there would be more video with out of sync sound caused by splitting video into picture and sound with different sending and receiving, different compression and error correction techniques.

 ![MealyPortInterface](MealyPortInterface.svg)